PraBhar238/PyndIt/README.md

-# PyndIt
+# Pynd It
-My first python project.
-Find the random number the game selected from a range of your choosing in 5 or less chances.
-Good luck

-This is a simple text based game created in python to learn about python In this game you create a user and input a number of your liking which will create a range from 1 to that number Next the game picks a random number within that range which you have to guess it out You have 5 chances to guess the number correctly and the game hints if your guess is near or far from the answer Use it your advanatage and find the answer
-And if you fail to find it in 5 or less guesses then you fail and the game will show the answer to you Good Luck !
+My first complete project in python.

+Game:
+Pynd It is a simple text based game made in python to learn python.
+The classic 'Guess the number' game with an added twist of custom range for random selection where you the user can select the range for random number selection.
+And with added update the Score system now calculates the score based on your selected range, So higher the risk higher the score.
+Also another update is Chance system which calcluates the number of chances based on the user's selected range

+Instructions:
+The game is simple with walking instructions, You as the user input a name and the range you want the random number be selected from.
+Guess the number selected by the algorithm after this in the lowest tries possible to get the highest score.
+Good luck.

 created by - Argen Feline